slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### How to bust confidence?

-Confidence «movers»:
+Hints:

 - Confidence relies on pride.
 Pursue authentic pride.
 Hard work, mastery and core values are good sources of it.
 - Presence is confidence without arrogance, grounded enthusiasm and comfortable behavior.
 Authenticity can’t be faked.
-- When you break an agreement that you make with yourself, your selfestime plummets: don’t do it or renegociate it.
+- When you break an agreement that you make with yourself, your selfestime plummets: renegociate it.
 - Confidence: state + mastery.
 Impress yourself.
 Confidence is a result, not a requirement.
 - Believe you can, and you’re halfway there.
 If you say it with confidence, you are who you say you are.
 So you’re only as good as your next speech.